top of page

 We are always on the lookout for ways to up riding time and minimize time spent on wrestling wrenches and cogs in the workshop.
 This has inevitably led us to internal gear hubs (hereafter IGH).
 As pointed out by Sheldon Brown, these gearing systems have been used since the first decade of the 20th century, usually operating as 3-speeds.
 These systems were typically used on city bikes and their likes, while the more modern avid cyclists have opted for derailleur systems that have been widely used since the 1970s.
 This could however now be changing, at least for amateurs as ourselves, as IGHs have evolved and are now more reliable and efficient than ever before.

 The purpose of this article is to compare the Shimano Alfine 11 (hereafter Alfine) and the Rohloff SPEEDHUB 500/14 (hereafter Rohloff).
 There are a number of articles out there already dealing with this topic, so our take is to skip the more technical details and look at this from a laymans and user point of view.
 We will discuss how these IGHs actually feel like when riding, reliability and maintenance, and of course just how much damage these systems will do to your budget.
 We hope this can be useful input for those that have decided to go for an IGH, but have not yet decided which one.
 If you have already bought the Alfine, you might want to check out Uncle Johns Bike Shed.
 He maintains a web page that contains all sorts of information about the Alfine.
 The Sheldon Brown website also has a very useful article on the Alfine.
+Finally, there are also two very interesting threads over at Cycling UK Forum worth checking out, with hundreds of posts discussing the pros and cons of Alfine and Rohloff:

 The Rohloff to the left, the Alfine to the right